 - 2 Thai red chilies thinly sliced-optional

 Cook noodles according to package instructions.
-Run under cold water.
+Run under cold water and set aside.

 To cook the meat